Having a bad parenting day? You’re not alone. Check out these ideas to pull yourself out from a bad day you’re having with the kids.

 - Make an obstacle course with dining room chairs and couch cushions.

 This is especially important if you don’t think they’re getting as much physical activity.
-Perhaps they’re in front of the computers for distance learning, or the weather has been cold and rainy, leaving you stuck indoors.
+Perhaps they’re in front of the computer or the weather has been cold and rainy, leaving you stuck indoors.

 6. Get things done together

-Sometimes the best way to turn around a bad day is to get something done.
-Doesn’t if feel good to know you’ve done something productive?
+Sometimes the best way to turn a bad day around is to get a task done.
+Doesn’t it feel good to know you’ve done something productive?
 Kids love a sense of accomplishment too!

-During difficult moments, we can place the blame on so many circumstances.
-We can point the finger at teething, or say that lack of sleep has made us feel unbelievably tired.
-We could also blame it on our temperaments, or that our kids simply don’t listen.
+During difficult moments in parenthood, we can place the blame on so many circumstances.
+We can point the finger at teething or say that lack of sleep has made us unbelievably tired.
+We could also blame it on our temperaments or that our kids simply don’t listen.

-We forget that they may not have reached developmental milestones that enable them to manage emotions.
-With their verbal communication improving, we overlook that they still can’t express themselves as clearly as we can.
+They also may not have reached developmental milestones that enable them to manage emotions like anxiety, guilt, or fear.
+We overlook that they still can’t express themselves as clearly as we can.

-Instead, put the situation in perspective and remind yourself that this will pass and that your child is normally well-behaved.
-Pick your battles, too—if she wants to wear a bib all evening long, let her.
+Instead, remind yourself that this will pass and that your kids are normally well-behaved.
+Pick your battles, too—if they want to wear a bib all evening long, let them.
 Reserve your attention for more important issues like safety and hygiene.

-And apologize for your own poor behavior.
-Kids aren’t the only ones who misbehave.
-Say sorry for your mistakes so she knows you make them, too.
+And apologize for your own bad behavior—kids aren’t the only ones who misbehave.
+Say sorry for your mistakes so they know you make them, too.

-These bad parenting days can make you feel susceptible to reacting immaturely and in ways you wouldn’t be proud of.
-That even after practicing mindful parenting and remaining calm on most days, you can still make mistakes and lose your patience.
+These bad days can make you react immaturely and in ways you wouldn’t be proud of.
+Even after practicing mindful parenting and remaining calm on most days, you can still make mistakes and lose your patience.

-Praise your child’s positive behavior, and give her the attention she likely craves.
+Praise your kids’ positive behavior and give them the attention they likely crave.
 Allow a simple treat or change the scenery.
-Get your bodies moving, or do something productive together.
-And most importantly, see the situation from her perspective—you’ll draw more patience and compassion when you do.
+Get your bodies moving or do something productive together.
+And most importantly, see the situation from a different perspective—you can draw more patience and compassion when you do.